Our plan: to take the train from Laos, through Thailand, Malaysia & finally into Singapore. This week we make Singapore.

 We loved the following:

 The hectic pace of travel over the last 25 days has been quite tiring.
-Therefore our next stop is some relaxing in Bali…
+Therefore our next stop is the relaxing Bali…